These S'mores Cookie Bars are sticky sweet. Marshmallow fluff and chocolate are sandwiched between two cookie layers for the ultimate cookie bar!

 - Next, add the egg and vanilla extract.
 Whip just until combined.

-- Bake for approximately 30 minutes, or until golden brown.
-Allow to cool before cutting into slices.
+- Bake: Bake for approximately 30 minutes, or until golden brown.
+Allow the bars to cool before cutting into slices.

-These s’mores cookie bars are sticky, sweet, and everything you’d think they would be.
-They satisfy like a s’more, but eat like a cookie.
+These s'mores cookie bars are sticky, sweet, and everything you'd think they would be.
+They satisfy like a s'more but eat like a cookie.
 I hope they become part of your Independence Day menu.
-Happy grilling and happy eating! 🙂
+Happy grilling and happy eating!
+Comment below if you make this recipe!

 S'mores Cookie Bars

-- Preheat oven to 350° F. Grease and line a 9-by-9 inch baking pan with parchment paper, set aside.
+- Preheat oven to 350° F. Grease and line an 8X8-inch baking pan with parchment paper, set aside.

 - In a medium bowl, whisk together the flour, baking powder, and salt.